-According to the Nuclear Energy Act (Section 9), a licensee, whose operation generates or has generated nuclear waste, shall be responsible for all nuclear waste management measures and their appropriate preparation, and is responsible for the arising expenses.
+According to the Nuclear Energy Act (Section 9), a licensee, whose operation generates or has generated nuclear waste, shall be responsible for all nuclear waste management measures and their appropriate preparation, and the utilities are also responsible for the arising expenses.

-The NPP utilities FPH and TVO themselves take care of interim storage of spent fuel, of management of LILW including disposal, and of planning for the decommissioning of the NPPs.
+The NPP utilities FPH and TVO themselves take care of interim storage of spent fuel, of management of LILW including disposal, and of planning for and implementation of the decommissioning of the NPPs.
 Their jointly owned company, Posiva, is taking care of the preparations for and later implementation of spent fuel encapsulation and disposal.
+The DiP of a NPP granted to Fennovoima requires the presentation of waste management plans for spent fuel within six years from the ratification of the DiP.